mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         *no description available*

 .. py:function:: mitsuba.mueller.rotator(theta)

-    Overloaded function.

-    1. ``rotator(theta: drjit.llvm.ad.Float) -> drjit.llvm.ad.Matrix4f``

-    Constructs the Mueller matrix of an ideal rotator, which performs a counter-clockwise rotation of the electric field by 'theta' radians (when facing the light beam from the sensor side).

-    To be more precise, it rotates the reference frame of the current Stokes vector.
-For example: horizontally linear polarized light s1 = [1,1,0,0] will look like -45˚ linear polarized light s2 = R(45˚) * s1 = [1,0,-1,0] after applying a rotator of +45˚ to it.

-    "Polarized Light" by Edward Collett, Ch.
-5 eq.
-(43)

-    2. ``rotator(theta: :py:obj:`mitsuba.Color3f`) -> drjit::Matrix<mitsuba::Color<drjit::DiffArray<(JitBackend)2, float>, 3ul>, 4ul>``

     Constructs the Mueller matrix of an ideal rotator, which performs a counter-clockwise rotation of the electric field by 'theta' radians